 However, once the filter is dirty or clogged, it’s important to change it.
 A full filter, while a good sign, makes it harder to push air through and the purifier can no longer work efficiently.

 Good filtration is crucial for air purification.
-That’s why it’s important to routinely check and change system air filters.
+That’s why it’s important to check and change system air filters routinely.

 Bipolar ionization and photocatalytic oxidation are two popular whole-home purification system technologies that are difficult to test.